 To speak to a member of our team, or to discuss the other ways we can support your mental health, call us on 01702 213134.

+Just one hour per week can make a huge difference, and we’ll support you every step of the way.
 Volunteers will receive full training, including the accredited Mental Health First Aid qualification, and regular support from our project co-ordinator.
 You must have good listening skills, which will be enhanced through training.
 We welcome those with a background in counselling, mental health support, those with lived experience of mental health issues, and people looking to develop their skills and experience in this area.

 If you are interested in becoming a Talking Together volunteer, please read the information and job description below, and email firstname.lastname@example.org or call 01702 213134.